 If you’ve been following WritingRedux, you may have noticed a number of pawky playful gems from Arthur Ransome’s children’s books.
 By now I’ve read four of the many he wrote, giving me enough material to write a review and to share dozens of witty delights.

 This post celebrates the beautiful cover illustrations by Pietari Posti for the Vintage Classics series.
-For quality of paper and print, I prefer the books by Jonathan Cape, but for cover illustrations, Vintage wins hands down.
+For quality of paper and print, I prefer the hardback books by Jonathan Cape, but for cover art, Vintage wins hands down.
 There is a gorgeous colour harmony across the covers, in a teal-to-turquoise spectrum, with warm highlights in yellow, red and orange.
-They also convey something of the period when the books were written (1930s and ’40s), while being utterly clean and contemporary.
+They also convey something of the period when the books were written (1930s and ’40s), while being clean and contemporary.

 My one gripe?
 Why haven’t Vintage made these available as greetings cards?
 Why, when you buy the book, isn’t there a postcard of the cover illustration tucked inside?
 Please, don’t bore me with issues of cost and inconvenience, I am writing from a reader’s perspective, not a publisher’s.

 So, dear Vintage Classics, please send me a wad of these postcards, and I promise to write handwritten, heartfelt recommendations to a number of children I know, and post them.
 And I mean ‘post’, with a stamp and an address.
 I might even try ‘pigeon post’, the title of one of Ransome’s books.

 In the meantime, I have assembled as many of them as I can find on this Pinterest board, and you can visit Pietari Posti’s website here.
 Please feel free to read my review of three of Ransome’s books here.